Corded vs. Cordless Portable Car Vacuums: Which is Better for Pet Owners?

 If I buy a fancy cordless car vacuum for $150, is that way cheaper than taking it to a detailer for $75 every time it gets gross?

 Well, if you're literally comparing a single detail job to the cost of a vacuum, then no, not immediately.
 But that $75 detailer fee doesn't account for the convenience of cleaning it yourself anytime, anywhere.
-My buddy Steve used to pay $50 every two weeks to get his truck cleaned.
-After 3 months, he'd spent $300 and still had dog hair stuck in his vents.
-He bought a decent cordless for $120 and now it looks halfway decent all the time.
+Paying $50 every two weeks to get a truck cleaned adds up to $300 in three months, and there's still dog hair stuck in the vents.
+A decent cordless for $120 keeps it looking halfway decent all the time.
 That's the real move.

 Do I really need a special 'car vacuum' or can I just use my big house vacuum with a crevice tool?

 You can, but it's like trying to eat soup with a fork.
-My house vacuum is a beast, probably cost me $300.
-Trying to maneuver that thing around my cramped Civic interior was a comedy of errors.
-I nearly took out my rearview mirror.
+A full-size house vacuum can easily cost $300, and maneuvering that beast around a cramped Civic interior is a comedy of errors that nearly takes out the rearview mirror.
 Car vacuums are designed to be small, maneuverable, and often have specialized attachments for tight spots.
 Plus, hauling a giant vacuum to the car wash is just… a lot.
 Portability is key for car cleaning.
 It's about fitting into those nooks and crannies without knocking things over.

 What if my cordless vacuum just stops working after a few months, even though I charged it properly?